-Production II

-Prerequisite: A grade of "C" or better in RADT 1002, BIOL 1162, RADT 1004, ENGL 1002, MATH 1021.
-Corequisite: RADT 1005, RADT 1007.
-The comprehensive study of technical factors and variables that affect the photographic and geometric quality are analyzed.
+Production II Lec.
+2 Lab.
+3 Cr.
+3 Prerequisite: A grade of "C" or better in RADT 1002, BIOL 1162, RADT 1014, RADT 1024, ENGL 1002, MATH 1021, Corequisite: RADT 1005, RADT 1007.
+The comprehensive study of technical factors and variables that affect the photographic and geometric guality are analyzed.
 The focus is on methods of processing with related practical application; design and construction requirements for development, processing, and veiling.
 Practice in the radiographic laboratories provides competency building in sensitometric measurements and processor monitoring.

 Procedures I Lec.
 2 Lab.
 3 Cr.
-3 Prerequisite: A grade of "C" or better in RADT 1002, BIOL 1162, RADT 1004, ENGL 1002,
+3 Prerequisite: A grade of "C" or better in RADT 1002, BIOL 1162, RADT 1014, RADT 1024, ENGL 1002, MATH 1021.

-MATH 1021.
 Corequisite: RADT 1005, RADT 1006.
 A study of radiographic procedures with emphasis on quality (technical and positional accuracy) radiography of the head, thorax, pelvic girdle, and vertebral column.
 Provides a foundation in performance of mobile, surgical and trauma radiography, fluoroscopic and contrast media examinations.
 The skills are practiced with a phantom in the radiographic laboratory.

-1008 Radiobiology

-Prerequisite: A grade of "C" or higher in RADT 1005, RADT 1006, RADT 1007, PSYC 2000, STAT 2011.
+1008 Radiobiology Lec.
+2 Lab.
+0 Cr.
+2 Prerequisite: A grade of "C" or higher in RADT 1005, RADT 1006, RADT 1007, PSYC 2000, STAT 2011.
 Corequisite: RADT 1010.
 An indepth study of radiation protection safety practices and Radiobiology, including radiologic measurements, quantities, units, detection devices, radiation effects, dose limits and calculations, protective measures, equipment and shielding, federal and state regulations.

-Lec.
+Practicum IIILec.
 0 Lab.
 12 Cr.
-3 Practicum III Prerequisite: A grade of "C" or higher in RADT 1005, RADT 1006, RADT 1007.
-Pre or PSYC 2000, STAT 2011.
-Corequisite: This course is Corequisite: RADT 1008. designed to provide for the continued development and application of clinical competencies with emphasis on patient care and performance of general radiographic procedures, emergency/trauma, mobile, surgical, fluoroscopic and contrast media procedures, and corresponding film evaluation.
+3Prerequisite: A grade of "C" or higher in RADT1005, RADT1006, RADT1007.
+Pre orcorequisite: PSYC2000, STAT2011.

+Corequisite: RADT 1008.
+This course is designed to provide for the continued development and application of clinical competencies with emphasis on patient care and performance of general radiographic procedures, emergency/trauma, mobile, surgical, fluoroscopic and contrast media procedures, and corresponding film evaluation.
 Skills practice occurs with performance in actual clinical setting.

-Practicum I Lec.
+Practicum ILec.
 2 Lab.
 0 Cr.
-2 Pre or Corequisite: A grade of "C" or higher in RADT 1000, ENGL 1001, BIOL 1161, BIOL 1162.
+2Pre or corequisite: A grade of "C" or higher in RADT 1000, ENGL 1001, BIOL 1161, BIOL 1162.
 Corequisite: RADT 1001, RADT 1002, RADT 1024.
-Classroom experience designed to provide students with fundamental understanding of the radiological examination of the chest, abdomen, upper and lower extremities, and shoulder girdle.
+Classroom experience designed to provide students with fundamental understanding of the radiological examination of the chest, abdomen, upper and lower extremities, and shoulder girdle.Padiographic

 Practicum I Laboratory Lec.
 0 Lab.
 12 Cr.
-3 Pre or Corequisite: A grade of "C" or higher in RADT 1000, ENGL 1001, BIOL 1161, BIOL 1162.
+3 Pre or corequisite: A grade of "C" or higher in RADT 1000, ENGL 1001, BIOL 1161, BIOL 1162.
 Corequisite: RADT 1001, RADT 1002, RADT 1014.
 Clinical experiences with emphasis on operation of equipment, performance of darkroom and office procedures, patient care management, application of radiation protection precautions, and general radiographic process, and evaluation.
 Skills practice with a phantom in the radiographic laboratories and skills performance in the actual clinical setting are included.